prabhatsingh014/knowledge-transfer/03-connect-aws-ec2-using-putty.md

 ```
 ![network-settings](images/03-connect-ec2-vm-using-putty/example-vm-3.png)

-Once all the settings of EC2 instace are finalizedd, click on Launch Instance.
+Once all the settings of EC2 instance are finalized, click on Launch Instance.
 You can check the status by navigating to EC2 --> Instances
-Once the EC2 instane is UP and running, it will be shown as below.
+Once the EC2 instance is UP and running, it will be shown as below.

 ```
 Instances